 When reviewing deposit secured loans, one of the most common audit violations relates to the “required deposit” disclosure.
 This lower risk finding is often found in audit and exam reports because it is a fairly common finding and is extremely easy to identify - known as “low hanging fruit.”
-Financial institutions can ensure they don’t fall victim to this easy to avoid issue by fully understanding the rules for the required deposit disclosure.
+Financial institutions can ensure they don’t fall victim to this easy to avoid issue by fully understanding the rules and banking regulations for the required deposit disclosure.

 The Required Deposit Disclosure Rules

 The required deposit disclosure requirements are found in 1026.18(r) of Regulation Z, where the rules state that a special disclosure must be provided on certain deposit secured loans.
 In simple terms, the rules state that certain deposit secured loans, such as CD secured loans, must include a statement (disclosure) that the annual percentage rate does not reflect the effect of the required deposit.
 This statement is found in the Fed box of the Truth in Lending (TIL) disclosure.
 Logistically, most financial institutions will have a checkbox on their loan operating system (LOS) that they chec to populate the “required deposit” statement on the TIL.
 Other times, a private template on the LOS will have this disclosure hard coded for each loan of a certain product type, such as CD secured loans.